exoRift/cyclone-engine/README.md

 - Add user flexibility to your bot with command aliases

-- Stop your bot from crashing due to errors
+- Prevent crashing due to errors

 - Integrate automated actions

-- Simplify how your database is integrated into your systems
+- Simplify how attachments such as databases are integrated into systems

 - Auto generate command info